CMC-QCL/A-hands-on-introduction-to-Machine-Learning-using-Python-on-Kaggle/README.md

 - Regular expressions for data extraction
 - Feature engineering such as creating new features
 - Basic plots
-- Correlation among features
 - Basic operations such as dropping rows/columns, setting index, replacing values of a column using a dictionary, etc.
 - Split-apply-combine operations by grouping rows of a dataframe
 - Encoding categorical variables
+- Correlation among features (optional)
-- Concatentating and merging dataframes
+- Merging dataframes (optional)

 ## Instructor:
 Aashita Kesarwani (Scientific Computing Specialist, Harvey Mudd College)